 The TxDOT 2003 Guide for Determining Time Requirements for Traffic Signal Preemption at Highway-Rail Grade Crossings, also known as the Preemption Worksheet, should be used to design the preemption timing plan for intersections near railroad grade crossings with active devices.

 This worksheet is accompanied by an Instructions document to assist with the completion of the Preemption Worksheet.
 Both documents are available from TxDOT's Traffic Operations Division.
-Additional guidance and information related to this worksheet are provided by Engelbrecht et al. (5).
+Additional guidance and information related to this worksheet are provided by Engelbrecht et al. (6).

-This section summarizes the guidance and information provided in Appendix F of Reference 5.
+This section summarizes the guidance and information provided in Appendix F of the report cited in Reference δ .
 This guidance and information can be used with the aforementioned Instructions document to complete the Preemption Worksheet.